 This is MeiraGTx Holdings plc's initial public offering.
-We are offering of our ordinary shares.
+We are offering 5,000,000 of our ordinary shares.

-We expect the initial public offering price to be between \$ and \$ per ordinary share.
-Currently, no public market exists for our ordinary shares.
-After pricing of the offering, we expect that our ordinary shares will trade on the Nasdaq Global Select Market under the symbol "MGTX."
+The public offering price for our ordinary shares is \$15.00 per share.
+Prior to this offering, no public market existed for our ordinary shares.
+Our ordinary shares have been approved for listing on the Nasdaq Global Select Market under the symbol "MGTX."